-I'm phoning it in today, dredging up an old post, but it's one of my favorite finished projects!
+I’m phoning it in today, dredging up an old post, but it’s one of my favorite finished projects!
 When we started decorating the new apartment, this was one of the first pieces I unpacked.
+I love the way the simple geometric vinyl decals turned a really plain record player into a statement piece that I love having on display!

 I’ve always been a renter of various and sundry teensy apartments, which I’m sure you all know seriously limits you decor options.
 I’ve gotten creative over the years, and one of my favorite ways to spice up a rental is with removable vinyl wall decals.
 They can be pretty costly though, which is half the reason I got a Silhouette cutting machine.
 Now I can cut anything I want out of vinyl.
 Follow along with me to learn how to make fun geometric diamond decals.
 You could use them to embellish and object like I did with our record player, or you could space them out on a wall like wallpaper!